yiqiao-yin/YinsPy-master/.ipynb_checkpoints/README-checkpoint.md

 - The most common feature engineer methodology is to use k-nearest neighbors and this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_FSFE_KMeans.ipynb) I explain how to do that on titanic data set.

 - Feature selection is important in a way that it can allow data scientists and machine learning practitioners to directly interact with the informative information that leads to correct model specification.
 It is essential to let data speak for itself instead of assuming an underlying model which is why conventional methodologies such as step-wise regression by AIC/BIC pose a challenge.
 To tackle this problem, we introduce a nonparametric feature selection method pioneered by Professor Shawhwa Lo at Columbia University.
 This [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_DS_Measure_Predictivity.ipynb) I introduce a vanilla version of influence score, a metric designed to take in $X$ and $y$ and spits out how predictive $X$ influencing $y$.
 Based on Influence Score (also known as "influence score" or "i-score"), we design a greedy backward dropping algorithm taking full advantage of the unique property of Influence Score (e.g. I-score) which states that I-score is high when selected covariate matrix $X$ has larger impact on target variable $y$ and is low when selected covariate matrix $X$ has lower impact or noise within on $y$.
-I discuss the Backward Dropping Algorithm in this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_FSFE_InfluenceScore.ipynb)
+I discuss the Backward Dropping Algorithm in this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_FSFE_InfluenceScore.ipynb).
+The production code is written in a *.py* file and can be loaded to any python notebook for user.
+One can click [here](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/InteractionBasedLearning.py) to read the python notebook.

 ## Machine Learning